 2. Find one that fits your schedule

 Some programs, specifically coding Bootcamps, are not a get-rich-quick-scheme.
 They take dedication, perseverance, and time.
-That being said, many programs offer the option of full-time or part-time and some even self-paced programs, but you need to find the one that will work best for you.
+That being said, many programs offer the option of full-time or part-time and some even online learning self-paced programs, but you need to find the one that will work best for you.
 Time can be a huge factor in choosing a Bootcamp, so here are the most common ways for bootcamps to be structured:

 Full-time Bootcamps often require you to quit your job and put your life on hold for 3-6 months while you throw yourself into the program.
-The advantage to committing to a full-time program is you can devote all your focus fully to the program, meaning that you'll get the best education possible and receive the most information.
+The advantage of committing to a full-time program is you can devote all your focus fully to the program, meaning that you'll get the best education possible and receive the most information.
 A full-time program may be the best way to prepare yourself for your new career.

 Part-time Bootcamps are for those with busy schedules.
 These normally range from 6 to 12 months and allow you to fit the curriculum around your other obligation.
 These usually work the best for those who need to continue to work full time to pay the bills.